-The volatile crypto market can be particularly unnerving for investors who hope to see their efforts bearing fruit.
-In fact, a sign of a truly seasoned investor is someone who has the ability to not act in haste at the first sign of instability.
+The volatile crypto market can be particularly frightening for investors who hope to see their efforts bearing fruit.
+A sign of truly seasoned investor is someone who cannot act in haste at the first sign of instability.

 While gambling at the best crypto casino may come with risks of losing, figuring out whether to hold on to your investment without panic selling while the price is plummeting can be a true test of your resolve.

 What Is Panic Selling?

 In the crypto world, when the volume of sell orders is higher than the volume of buy orders for a specific currency, it declines.
 Often, this is the result of panic selling, as investors find it challenging to deal with the volatility of that currency.